w3c/wot-discovery/explainer/Explainer.md

 supporting geolocation search are currently lacking.

-However, supporting this functionality is still a long-term goal for future work, as it is important in many of the WoT use cases we have collected.
+However, supporting this functionality is still a long-term goal for future work, as geolocation is important in many of the WoT use cases we have collected.
 IEEE P2874 is developing standardized spatial queries and the Open Geospatial Consortium is developing RDF information models for geolocation data; both of these may be relevant to future work.